$W$ mass in a model with vector-like leptons and $U(1)^\prime$

-Table~\ref{tab-bench} shows the benchmark points of our model.
-The points A, B, C and D are chosen from the points whose $E_1$ decay is dominated by that to the SM particles, $\Zp\mu$, $\chi \mu$ and $N_1 W$, respectively.
+The points (A), (B), (C) and (D) are chosen from the points whose $E_1$ decay is dominated by that to the SM particles, $\Zp\mu$, $\chi \mu$ and $N_1 W$, respectively.
 Here, the SM particles include $Z\mu, h\mu$ and $W\nu$.
 These points are plotted on Figs.~\ref{fig-obs},~\ref{fig-leln},~\ref{fig-mZpCh} and~\ref{fig-STU}.
 The branching fraction of the $\Zp$ boson to the SM leptons are shown in this table.
 The $\Zp$ boson will also decay to the VL leptons if it is kinematically allowed~\footnote{ Signals same as the leptonic cascade decay $\Zp \to E_1 \mu$ at the LHC is studied in Ref.\cite{Dermisek:2022xal}.
 This search could constrain our parameter space if the production cross section is sufficiently large. }.
-The lightest VL neutrino $N_1$ decays to a SM neutrino and a $\chi$ boson if $m_\chi < m_{N_1}$ as in the point (D), while it decays to a $\Zp$ boson in the other cases.
-Since $m_{N_1} < m_W$, the decays to a $W$ boson is always suppressed compared with that to a $\Zp$ boson.
+The lightest VL neutrino $N_1$ decays to a SM neutrino and a $\chi$ boson if $m_\chi < m_{N_1}$ as in the point (D), while it decays to a $W$ or $\Zp$ boson in the other cases.

 \afterpage{ }